 Alternatively, you can add a section header or pull in a conversation booster.

-TIP: Once you’ve finalized your content, you can click Preview Template in the top right corner to see what the template will look like to the 1-on-1 participants.
+TIP: You can click Preview Template to see what the template will look like to the 1-on-1 participants.

-6. Click Activate to make this template available when you set up your cycle.
+6. Click Finalize & Activate to make this template available when you set up your cycle.

 - Cycle Type: Leave this set to single unless you intended to create a recurring cycle.
-For more information on how to set up and launch an Automated cycle, click here.
+The rest of this guide covers how to launch a single cycle.
+Click here for instructions on how to create an automated 1-on-1 cycle.

 - Cycle Name: Enter a title for this cycle